 The contractor is responsible for all aspects of the SWPPP, including inspection requirements, until final stabilization is achieved.
-The Project Engineer, in consultation with regional construction stormwater specialist and/or environmental personnel, is responsible for determining the date when final stabilization has been achieved.
+The Project Engineer, in consultation with the Regional Construction Stormwater Specialist and/or environmental personnel, is responsible for determining the date when final stabilization has been achieved.
 The contractor has 30 days after the date of final stabilization, to submit the Notice of Termination (NOT) to the DEC either by certified mail or through the APDES electronic filing system.